 Develop a family hurricane preparedness plan before an actual storm threatens your area.

 If your family hurricane preparedness plan includes evacuation to a safer location for any of the reasons specified with in this web site, then it is important to consider the following points and also travel abroad.
-Our suggestion is travel turkey
+Our suggestion is turkey trips